rapid7/insightconnect-plugins/fortinet_fortigate/help.md

 # Requirements

-* A admin API key
+* An admin API key
 * The IP of the orchistrator must be set as a trusted host in Administrator > Settings (Edit button) > Trusted Hosts

 # Documentation